cloud66/help-old/_posts/tutorials/1925-09-26-websocket-support.md

 [WebSocket](http://www.websocket.org) allows bi-directional web communication between client and server and provides a true standard that can be used to build scalable, real-time web applications.

-## Cloud 66 Configuration for WebSocket
+## Cloud 66 configuration for WebSocket

 Cloud 66 opens **8080** and **8443** ports by default on your rails servers to allow you to use WebSocket.